Answer "Yes" to the Alaska 529 question on your PFD application.

 Finding the spark that fuels the imagination is what life is all about.
 Whatever career path you or your child might choose, investing a PFD in an Alaska 529 account can help you plan for it.

 Use the PFD Planner to see how contributing a PFD can help save for future education expenses.

 Assumes that each full PFD amount is $1,000 in the first year, increased 3% annually, and that each PFD amount is deposited at the beginning of the year.
-The chart also assumes a 6% hypothetical rate of return compounded monthly.
+The chart also assumes a 6% hypothetical rate of return compounded monthly and a 0.05% program management fee.
 This chart is for illustrative purposes only and does not predict or project the return of any specific investment option.
 Investment returns in Alaska 529 will vary and may be higher or lower than this example.

 To contribute automatically, answer "Yes" to the Alaska 529 question on your PFD application.

 After you submit your PFD application, you will receive a postcard or email confirming your election.
 In the summer, you'll also receive a letter detailing your account registration, portfolio selection, and more.

 We will send you a confirmation letter once we receive your PFD funds.